-Atlassian is trying to fix this with its new AI capabilities, promising a future where you can find what you need by just asking a question in plain English.
+Atlassian has built an impressive ecosystem with its AI capabilities, allowing you to find what you need by simply asking a question in plain English.

-In this guide, we'll walk through what Atlassian Intelligence search using natural language can do, what it can't do, and why a tool that only looks at Atlassian products might not be the whole solution your team is looking for.
+In this guide, we'll walk through what Atlassian Intelligence search using natural language can do and how it makes the Atlassian ecosystem even more powerful for your team.

 What is Atlassian Intelligence search using natural language?